Kay13051976/thai-food-superstore/README.md

 ![Blue2](documentation/color_image_blue1.png)

 #### Turquoise
-- turquoise color,Turquoise is a cyan color, based on the mineral of the same name.
-The spiritual meaning of turquoise symbolizes wisdom, tranquillity, protection, good fortune and loyalty.
+- Turquoise has been used for the submit button in the form to dominate and guide the user.
+Turquoise is a cyan colour based on the mineral of the same name.
+The spiritual meaning of turquoise symbolizes wisdom, tranquillity, protection, good fortune, and loyalty.
 ![Form submit button colour](documentation/form_submit_button_colour.png)